Peter Tait MA (Massey), Dip Ed, Dip Tchg, FRSA - Headmaster

 Aurora Mercer, LLB, BA(Hons), Dip.
 Business Management - Director of Marketing & Admissions

 Aurora began her career in scientific research, and then read Law, before moving abroad and having a family.
 She joined the Sherborne Prep staff after several years' experience on the administrative team at Warminster School.
-The family have now settled in Gillingham and number three children, four ferrets and one mischievous puppy!
-Her hobbies include fly fishing, game cookery, and mountaineering in Scotland.
+After many years of moving around with the Army, Aurora and her husband have now settled in Gillingham with their three children, Amelia, Benedict and Fabian, four ferrets (or possibly 14 if there has been a recent litter!) and one mischievous puppy.
+Her hobbies include fly fishing, shooting, game cookery, and mountaineering in Scotland.

 Lucy Allen, BEng (Bath)